Location: Lostwood Refuge, Kenmare ND, At Lostwood NWR 22 miles north of Stanley on State Route 8.

 The headquarters has a kiosk where you can start your visit by picking up brochures and wildlife checklists.
 Accessible restrooms are available year-round inside the entryway of the Refuge office.

-This 7.5-mile prairie trail is located within the Lostwood National Wildlife Refuge in northwestern North Dakota.
 The trail is open to hiking annually May-September.
 It provides a scenic view of the Missouri Coteau, a distinctive landscape of rolling hills and wetlands shaped by glaciers.
 The loop trail follows a gravel access road that runs along the south border of a 5,577-acre Wilderness Area, then turns and follows a two-track prairie trail to the south and east through the Coteau landscape.
 The trail ties into the Refuge self-guided auto tour route and follows the route north to the beginning of the hiking trail.

 The vegetation native to this area is a combination of short-grass and mixed grass prairie.
 The Refuge is managed primarily through cattle grazing (to mimic Bison herds), controlled burning (to mimic wildfires) and rest.
 Some areas of the Refuge that were farmed in the past are actively being restored to native grasses and forbs.